AnastasiaBeschaskina/AnastasiaBeschaskina/README.md

 ## Hello World, I'm Anastasia 👩🏻‍💻

 Welcome to my GitHub profile!
 I’m Anastasia Beschaskina, a dedicated and innovative full-stack developer with hands-on experience in creating responsive and user-centric web applications.
-I specialize in technologies like JavaScript, TypeScript, Vue.js, and Node.js, and I’m passionate about building scalable and efficient solutions.
+I specialize in technologies like React, JavaScript, Vue.js, and Node.js, and I’m passionate about building scalable and efficient solutions.

 ## 🚀 About Me